NHSDigital/prescriptionsforpatients/postman/README.md

 ## Submit a request

-You can now Send your request to __getMyPrescriptions__ and should get back the appropriate response.
+You can now Send your request to __Bundle__ and should get back the appropriate response.